Announcement: New Prayer Books Available

 Definition and origin of the Catholic Church

-The Catholic Church or Catholicism has referred to the "universal Church" since the early second century.
+The Catholic Church, or Catholicism, has referred to the "universal Church" since the early second century.
 In 313, Constantine the Great established Christianity as a lawful religion in the Roman Empire.
 The term was first used in the letters of Ignatius of Antioch, who, according to John Chrysostom, was ordained by Peter himself.

-In fact, the Spanish word "Catholicism" comes from the Latin " catholicismus ", and the Greek " katholikós ", which means "Universal".
-That said, after the Protestant Reformation, the attribute Catholic (or Catholicism) is mainly used to distinguish the Church of Rome from other Christian denominations, such as Protestants, Orthodox, etc.
+In fact, the Spanish word "Catholicism" comes from the Latin " catholicismus " and the Greek "katholikós", which means "universal".
+However, after the Protestant Reformation, the attribute Catholic (or Catholicism) was mainly used to distinguish the Church of Rome from other Christian denominations, such as Protestants, Orthodox, etc.

 Today, the Catholic Church is the largest and most organized Christian denomination , with over a billion followers.
 It proclaims that it is the church for which Jesus died.
 It is the church that was established and built by the apostles.
 Discover its history and dogmas in this article.